ntamasM/ccf-by-ntamas/README.md

 ﻿# CCF by Ntamas (Custom Cursor Follower by Ntamas)

-A Wordpress plugin to add an icon that will follow your cursor
+A Wordpress plugin that will add an icon that will follow your cursor

 ## Table of Contents